-For fast cluster upgrades with minimal downtime, Aerospike has a fast restart feature.
+Aerospike's fast restart feature enables upgrades with minimal downtime in Aerospike Database Enterprise Edition (EE) and Aerospike Database Standard Edition (SE).
 Fast restart allocates index memory from a Linux shared memory segment.
-For planned shutdowns and restarts (for example, for a upgrade), on restart the server re-attaches to the shared memory segment and activates the primary indexes without a data scan of the storage.
+For planned shutdowns and restarts, for an upgrade for example, the server re-attaches to the shared memory segment and activates the primary indexes on restart without a data scan of the storage.

 To enable fast restarts, set the

 pmem (persistent memory).